Editor's note: This article has been updated to reflect the new effective date of the rescission.

 - Supervises and controls employees’ work schedules or conditions of employment to a substantial degree

-The new final rule, effective October 5, 2021, reasserts that there is vertical and horizontal joint employment and ensures more workers receive minimum wage and overtime protections under the FLSA.
-More information on the change is available from the DOL website.
+The new final rule, effective September 28, 2021, reasserts that there is vertical and horizontal joint employment and ensures more workers receive minimum wage and overtime protections under the FLSA.
+More information on the change is available from the Federal Register.